bendangelo/EntityJS/README.md

 ### Running the Game / Tests

+Make sure the server is running:
 `entityjs server`

+To play visit:
-`localhost:2345` displays game
+`localhost:2345`

+To run tests visit:
-`localhost:2345/tests` runs tests
+`localhost:2345/tests`

+Assets are located here:
-`localhost:2345/assets/*name` view sounds / images
+`localhost:2345/assets/*name`

 ## Directory Structure

-* Assets - Contains all external files
+* Assets - Contains all external assets
   * Images - Add any images here and retrieve them with `re.assets.images`
   * Sounds - Add any sounds and retrieve them with `re.assets.sounds`
-  * [Custom] - Create any folders or files and they will be available.
+  * [Custom] - Create any folders or files and they will be available in code.
-    * json, tmx, xml are accepted.
+  * json, tmx, xml, sounds and images are accepted files.

-* Builds - Contains the finished builds
+* Builds - Contains all finished builds

-* Scripts - Contains all code and will be included.
+* Scripts - Contains all javascript sources.
-  * Plugins - Will contain external plugins from other sources.
+  * Plugins - Contains external scripts from other authors.

 * Tests - Contains test files to run in [QUnit](http://docs.jquery.com/QUnit)

-* config.yml - Optional, allows simple configuration
+* config.yml - Optional, simple configuration.
 * readme.txt - Optional, simple description of the game.

 ## Changes In V0.3